 Regarding pest control, our research and observation showed that jujubes are virtually pest and disease free in the U.S. As to our Pakistan mulberry fruits, they do attract lady bugs (which are good bugs in organic farming), some ants and a few slugs that dine on our sweet and juicy mulberry fruits.
 Our strategy to minimize the lost of our mulberry fruits to the insects is to pick the fruits daily when the fruits are ripen, so that we run ahead of these insects.

 We keep detail records in our farm, which include our planting record, irrigation record, compost record, growing observation data, etc.

-Our farm has registered in the California state organic program with California Department of Food and Agriculture.
-Our CDFA organic registration ID is: 07-009465.
+Our farm has registered in the California state organic program with California Department of Food and Agriculture since 2019.
+(CDFA organic registration ID: 07-009465).
 The farm is also USDA organic certified, certified by Organic Certifies, Inc.